solrey3/music-library/README.md

 ## Adding New Music To Collection

 [MusicBrainz Picard](https://picard.musicbrainz.org/) is an excellent tool to help manage tags to my new music.
-I am a stciker in regards to original release dates of songs, so I am hoping to utilize the APIs from [Wikidata](https://www.wikidata.org/w/api.php?action=help), [Genius](https://docs.genius.com/), and [MusicBrainz](https://musicbrainz.org/doc/Development/XML_Web_Service/Version_2) to help pull proper release dates for my collection.
+I am a stickler in regards to original release dates of songs, so I am hoping to utilize the APIs from [Wikidata](https://www.wikidata.org/w/api.php?action=help), [Genius](https://docs.genius.com/), and [MusicBrainz](https://musicbrainz.org/doc/Development/XML_Web_Service/Version_2) to help pull proper release dates for my collection.